-- To load an ASDF system: - Load ASDF itself into your Lisp image, either through (require "asdf") (if it's supplied by your lisp implementation) or else through (load "/path/to/asdf.lisp").
-For more details, Chapter 3 [Loading ASDF], page 3. - Make sure ASDF can find system definitions through proper source-registry configuration.
-For more details, See Section 4.1 [Configuring ASDF to find your systems], page 6.
-The simplest way is simply to put all your lisp code in subdirectories of ~/common-lisp/ (starting with ASDF 3.1.2), or ~/.local/share/common-lisp/source/ (for ASDF 2 and later, or if you want to keep source in a hidden directory).
-Such code will automatically be found. - Load a system with (asdf:load-system:system).
-See Chapter 5 [Using ASDF], page 9. - To make your own ASDF system: - As above, load and configure ASDF. - Make a new directory for your system, my-system/ in a location where ASDF can find it (see Section 4.1 [Configuring ASDF to find your systems], page 6).
-All else being equal, the easiest location is probably ~/common-lisp/my-system/. - Create an ASDF system definition listing the dependencies of your system, its components, and their interdependencies, and put it in my-system.asd.
-This file must have the same name as your system.
-See Chapter 6 [Defining systems with defsystem], page 10. - Use (asdf:load-system:my-system) to make sure it's all working properly.
+- To load an ASDF system: - Load ASDF itself into your Lisp image, using (require "asdf").
+Check that you have a recent version using (asdf:asdf-version).
+For more details, or if any of the above fails, see Chapter 3 [Loading ASDF], page 3. - Make sure software is installed where ASDF can find it.
+The simplest way is to put all your Lisp code in subdirectories of '~/common-lisp/' (starting with ASDF 3.1.2), or '~/.local/share/common-lisp/source/' (for ASDF 2 and later, or if you want to keep source in a hidden directory).
+For more details, see Section 4.1 [Configuring ASDF to find your systems], page 5. - Load your system with (asdf:load-system "my-system").
+See Chapter 5 [Using ASDF], page 9. - To make your own ASDF system: - As above, load and configure ASDF. - Make a new directory for your system, my-system/, again in a location where ASDF can find it.
+All else being equal, the easiest location is probably '~/common-lisp/my-system/'.
+See Section 4.1 [Configuring ASDF to find your systems], page 5. - Create an ASDF system definition listing the dependencies of your system, its components, and their interdependencies, and put it in 'my-system.asd'.
+This file must have the same name as your system, all lowercase.
+See Chapter 6 [Defining systems with defsystem], page 12. - Use (asdf:load-system "my-system") to make sure it's all working properly.
 See Chapter 5 [Using ASDF], page 9.